kennysong/tinysmpc/README.md

 b = PrivateScalar(50, bob)
 ```

-Use additive secret sharing to distribute an encrypted fraction of each number to each machine.
+Distribute an encrypted fraction of each number to each machine (this uses additive secret sharing).

 ```python
 shared_a = a.share([bob])